 Have you run into issues with getting approval for an online title loan?
 Do you have a bad credit score and face the prospect of high finance charges?
 The smartest option is to apply for next day money with some other online lenders.
 These days, most types of auto equity funding is available from a range of providers.
 It’s possible that another lender will approve your loan application within an hour.
 This can occur if you’re turned down by another online lender.
 It’s worth a try to apply for a title pawn elsewhere.
 If you continue to get turned down, you may have better luck applying for a payday loan.
 Both loans are similar in turns of offering access to quick cash.
 Online title loans require that you own a vehicle.
 The vehicle acts as collateral for the loan.
 With payday loans, no collateral will need to be put down for financing.
-Another option is to apply with local title loan lenders.
-These include lenders that have offices in your city.
+Another option is to apply short term lenders in your neighborhood.
+These include companies who have offices in your city.
 Sometimes it’s best to show your face and meet the person who’s handling the title loan.

-Why your credit score caused high finance charges
+Why your credit score can lead to high financing charges

-You may have been turned down because your application was missing information.
+You may have been declined if the application was missing information.
 If so, think about reviewing the online application process for errors or mistakes that you can fix.
 Did you leave out any vital information that the lender would need to assess your loan application?
 If you did, you could try again or fill out a more complete loan application via another lender.
-As well, you may have been turned down because you don’t meet the loan criteria.
+As well, you may not have met the loan criteria.
 For example, the title that you hold on your vehicle may not be the type of title that the lender wants to see.
 Also, some element of your financial picture may not measure up.
 Most borrowers will ask for loan amount that come with finance charges because of credit score changes.
-Title loan lenders don’t look at credit backgrounds and bade credit score.
+Direct lenders don’t look at credit backgrounds and bade credit score.
 Some may explore the basic financial situations of applicants like a past bankruptcy.
 This may lead to rejections of applications in some cases.
 Reading up on loan qualification rules from a variety of lenders should help you to figure out why your title loan application was turned down.
-You may also want to ask the lender who turned you down why you didn’t get the loan.
+You may also want to ask the lender why you didn’t get the loan.
 While every lender may not offer up this type of information.
 Some will and understanding why your application was rejected.
 Information like this should help you to decide what to do next with improving your credit score.
 Another aspect to consider is checking your credit report.
 If you have unknown hits on your credit there may be an indication of identity theft or something of that nature.
 Go through your credit and identifying documents to determine if this is a problem.
 Online title loans aren’t always dependent on your credit score but it does sometime come into play.